Architectural Technology (AT)

 - More Information about Architectural Technology

 The Architectural Technology major provides students with the knowledge and skills that lead to employment and advancement in the field of architecture.
 The course work enables the graduate to work in architectural or building construction related jobs or continue toward an advanced degree in a related field.
-The architectural technician will be involved in work requiring a knowledge of computer applications, including computer-aided drafting, construction materials, mechanical and structural systems, estimating, site and building design fundamentals, presentation methods, building codes, and specifications.
+The architectural technician will be involved in work requiring a knowledge of computer applications, including computer-aided drafting, construction materials, mechanical and structural systems, estimating, site and building design fundamentals, presentation methods, building codes, sustainability, and specifications.

 Graduates may work as architectural technicians, designers, estimators, detailers, model builders, illustrators, product representatives and specification writers in the public and private sector.
 Employment is also available in related industries such as building engineering, construction, code enforcement, materials manufacturing, and residential design/build contracting.

 Two years of algebra and trigonometry, one year of physics, four years of oral and written communications courses, one year of computer skills.
 Students are encouraged to take trade skills courses in CAD, carpentry, masonry, HVAC, drafting, electrical, etc.

 See the Tool List on the Architectural Technology major web page.

 All students entering the major will be tested for English, math, and reading deficiencies.
 Students are expected to remediate any deficiencies as explained in College Catalog (see http://www.pct.edu/catalog/PlacementTesting.htm).

 This major is subject to the transfer standards established in the College Catalog (www.pct.edu/catalog/TransferringCredits.htm).
 Exceptions must be approved by the school dean.

 A graduate of this major should be able to: